Jesus the Good Shepherd

 5 They will not follow a stranger, but they will run from him because they do not know the voice of strangers.”
 6 Jesus used this figure of speech with them, but they did not understand what he was saying to them.

 7 So again Jesus said to them, “Very truly, I tell you, I am the gate for the sheep.
 8 All who came before me are thieves and bandits; but the sheep did not listen to them.
 9 I am the gate.
 Whoever enters by me will be saved, and will come in and go out and find pasture.
 10 The thief comes only to steal and kill and destroy.
 I came that they may have life, and have it abundantly.

-Last Sunday, in our sermon conversations, so many folks commented on how they have seen and heard God’s beauty all around them during this time of staying at home, in simple things: zoom calls, walks in their neighborhoods, phone calls, and in the slowing down.
+Last Sunday, in our sermon conversations, some folks commented on how they have seen and heard God’s beauty all around them during this season.
+We also heard from Pat on how we have met many goals already this year and moving towards other goals.

-It can be hard to train our ears for the voice of the Shepherd, of God, in our lives, even in a time of pandemic.
+It can be hard to train our ears for the voice of the Shepherd, of God, in our lives, even in this season.

 One of the things that we have been doing is trying to train our dog, Leo, to listen to our voices.
 He’s a smart dog, an Australian/Pointer mix.
-We even have one of those dog collars that sends him signals when we give commands.
 It’s been quite the journey!
 And, it’s been hard for us to get everyone in our house on the same page in training him.
 But, he’s learning.

 Another thing about Leo, as a shepherd, he stays close to us…all of the time.
 He wants to make sure that we are OK.
 He knows us now.